Mary Lyon: Religion

 Conforti (1993) examines the centrality of religion for Lyon.
-Raised a Baptist, she converted to a Congregationalism under the influence of her teacher Reverend Joseph Emerson.
+Raised a Baptist, she converted to Congregationalism under the influence of her teacher Reverend Joseph Emerson.

 Lyon preached revivals at Mount Holyoke, spoke elsewhere, and, though not a minister, was a member of the fellowship of New England's New Divinity clergy.
 She played a major role in the revival of the thought of Jonathan Edwards, whose works were read more frequently then than in his own day.
 She was attracted by his ideals of self-restraint, self-denial, and disinterested benevolence.